ebs-universe/cefkivy/README.md

 published by the end of March 2022.

   - JS in the LoadHandler stripped out completely to debug the keyboard issue.
 This may eventually be reintroduced, but for now, it's not there.
+It seems likely it will be needed for a virtual keyboard.
   - Keyboard issue tracked down to KeyEvent dictionary structure having been changed in cefpython3.
-Additional code needed to correctly translate key presses.
+A horribly messy keycode translation layer has been added and keyboard input sort of works on unix.
   - Keyboard made 'global' by default to simplify testing.
   - Application seems to exit fine now, uncertain why.